mulesoft-catalyst/metrics-toolkit/README.md

 - All deployments models are supported: CloudHub, OnPrem hosted Runtimes, Runtime Fabric
 - Anypoint Platform credentials, that can be:
   - Anypoint Platform user with the Organization Administrator role in the master organization and all Sub Orgs you want to collect data
-  - A Connected App (client credentials) with the following scopes (make sure to include all Sub Orgs you want to collect data):
+  - A Connected App (client credentials) with the following scopes (make sure to include all Sub Orgs and all environments you want to collect data):
+    - Design Center
+      - Design Center Developer
     - Exchange
       - Exchange Viewer
-    - Runtime Runtime
+    - Runtime Manager
       - Cloudhub Network Viewer
       - Read Alerts
       - Read Applications